-In this post I’ll let you know about how rose gold’s unusual quirks could spell trouble for your engagement ring’s longevity.
+In this post I’ll let you know about how this gold’s unusual quirks could spell trouble for your engagement ring’s longevity.
 First I’ll get a little technical.

 Rose gold is also be known as “red gold” or “pink gold.”
-This is because rose gold is a man-made alloy, “pure” rose gold does not exist in nature.
+This is because the rosey pink color gold is a man-made alloy, “pure” rose gold does not exist in nature.